Cantilever Beam with 1D Elements

 To follow the instructions below, please notice the point below:

-• A new collection in your Organization is required to store this model on Akselos Customer Dashboard (https://dashboard.akselos.com).
+• A new collection in your Organization is required to store this model on Akselos Portal (https://dashboard.akselos.com).
 Don’t know how?
 Read more Start building your asset with a new collection.

 • Akselos Modeler – our simulation is required to build this model.

 • A sample collection has been prepared for you to use as a reference.
-Find the Steel-Beams here on Akselos Dashboard.
+Find the Steel-Beams here on Akselos Portal.

 • By default, you can use Akselos Cloud (available in Akselos Modeler).